 Unlike with free or pay-for-print only options, with DivorceWriter, your options aren't limited.
 If you have jointly held property and/or debts, they need to be included in the divorce.
 If one spouse is in need of spousal support (alimony) failing to including it in the divorce will usually result in it being waived permanently.

 While not every divorce will include all or even some of these options, failing to include an option that applies in your case could have disastrous consequences down the road.
 With DivorceWriter, we let the customer decide whether to include any of these issues in the divorce.

-While free and pay-to-print forms consistently lack Settlement Agreements, Parenting Plans, and Child Support Worksheets, and sometimes even lack the Decree/Judgment forms to finalize a divorce, with DivorceWriter you get everything you need to get divorced in your state.
+Free and pay-to-print forms often don't include a Settlement Agreements, Parenting Plans, and Child Support Worksheets, and sometimes even lack the Decree/Judgment forms to finalize a divorce.
+With DivorceWriter you get everything you need to get divorced in your state.